 It is not uncommon for bounty hunters to work together – brothers or father and son teams, or even small companies of friends, taking multiple jobs in the same area, but having each other's backs when needed.
 Criminals will often have friends with them, so it makes sense for the bounty hunters to work together too.

-The money per job can vary massively depending on what the bail was set at and the severity of the offences.
+The money per job can vary massively depending on what the bail was set at and the severity of the offenses.
 On average, a bounty hunter in Arizona can expect to make $40,000 a year which is a respectable salary although the job is risky which means that some people do opt to go for a desk job that offers higher earnings, once they get a little older.
 Remember that you will need to cover your health insurance, as well as professional fees, and that it's not really a job that you can do while you are injured or sick.

 If you are serious about becoming a bounty hunter, then the training is inexpensive compared to the type of profession that you are getting into and it is something where there is a lot of opportunity to learn and grow on the job.
 There are some areas where you do need to be ‘prepared' before you start though.
 Make sure you know where the law stands on crossing state lines, and make sure that you know what you are allowed to do and whether you need to be dressed in a certain way to make an arrest.
 Arizona is actually more relaxed than some states when it comes to attire and job performance – but it can be easy to make a mistake if you try to operate in more than one state.